 5 day Course: 8 to 12 July 2019

 This course follows on from the wall building of the previous week.
 It’s a unique opportunity to understand how to lower a roof onto loadbearing straw, learn how to build straw bale gables on a loadbearing straw house, preparing straw for plastering, how to add windows and how to clad gables with timber.
-Learning will include shaping bales to the correct angles (advanced straw bale building!), how and where to add battens suitable for the cladding, applying a base coat of lime to the straw, timber cladding.
-So a mixture of excitements doing straw work, timber work and lime work – what’s not to like!
+Learning will include shaping bales to the correct angles (advanced straw bale building!), how and where to add battens suitable for the cladding and timber cladding.
+So a mixture of excitements doing straw work and timber work – what’s not to like!

 This is a 1.5 storey strawbale home in the Scottish highlands.
 With beautiful views into Glen Affric’s wild mountains, it’s a bonny spot!